CrunchyData/pgmonitor/hugo/content/prometheus/_index.md

 #### Blackbox Exporter

-By default, the blackbox exporter probes are commented out in the `crunchy-prometheus.yml` file.
-Please see the notes in that commented out section.
-For the default ipv4 tcp port targets that pgMonitor configures the blackbox_exporter with, the desired monitoring targets can be configured under the `static_configs: targets` section of the `blackbox_tcp_services` job.
-Some examples for grafana & patroni are given there.
-It is also possible to create another auto scrape target directory similar to `auto.d` and manage your blackbox targets more dynamically.
+By default, the Blackbox exporter probes are commented out in the {{ shell }}crunchy-prometheus.yml{{ /shell }} file; please see the notes in that commented out section.
+For the default IPv4 TCP port targets that pgMonitor configures the blackbox_exporter with, the desired monitoring targets can be configured under the {{ yaml }}static_configs: targets{{ /yaml }} section of the {{ yaml }}blackbox_tcp_services{{ /yaml }} job; some examples for Grafana & Patroni are given there.
+It is also possible to create another auto-scrape target directory similar to {{ shell }}auto.d{{ /shell }} and manage your blackbox targets more dynamically.

 If you configure additional probes besides the one that pgMonitor comes with, you will need to create a different prometheus job_name for them for the given `params: module` name.